deepakacharyab/resume/README.md

 **Google Scholar**: [scholar.google.com/citations?user=NkS_pkUAAAAJ](https://scholar.google.com/citations?user=NkS_pkUAAAAJ)

 ## Summary
-I am a researcher familiar with gathering, cleaning, and organizing data for technical and non-technical personnel.
+I am a software engineer and a researcher familiar with gathering, cleaning, and organizing data for technical and non-technical personnel.
 Highly organized, motivated, and diligent with a significant background in building web applications and machine learning models.
 I developed excellent communication, leadership, and problem-solving skills on my previous path, fulfilling challenges better aligned with my technical/computer science background.

 ## Education
 - **The University of Alabama in Huntsville**, Huntsville, AL (August 2018 – May 2022)